5004-SEA-Fa24-Geeng/hello-world-lanselylee/README.md

 **Link to Assignment on Github:** [(copy and paste the link to your assignment repo here)](https://github.com/5004-SEA-Fa24-Geeng/lab-01-lanselylee.git)

 How many hours did it take you to complete this assignment (estimate)?
-2hours
+4 hours

 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.No,I didn't